 As per the definition, PPE is designed to shield its wearers from every possible form of work-related risks.
-For instance, in the case of rail ppe intended to protect railway workers from the dangers they are exposed to, tough and durable hats, shoes and gloves, and Hi-Vis jackets are recommended.
+For instance, in the case of dado rails installation, the most commonly worn ppe is gloves, as this prevents those workers from getting splinters or other ailments.

 Grouped by the type of protection they offer, PPE can be categorized into various groups including but not limited to:

 - Hearing ppe like ear plugs and muffs.

 - Foot ppe like solid and durable shoes.